awesomeKelly04/SendIT-Repository/README.md

 Andela Boot-camp Challenge

-Project: SendIT
+<h3>Project: SendIT<h3>
-SendIT is a courier service that helps users deliver parcels to different destinations.
+<p>SendIT is a courier service that helps users deliver parcels to different destinations.
 SendIT provides courier quotes based on weight categories.
-Your can also track your order using its tracking number.
+Your can also track your order using its tracking number.</p>

 Challeng 1: Creating a simple and actractive user interface (UI)